Wills for Heroes Program

 How to Register for an Event

-To register for the event, click the link that will be posted here for the event's online registration form.
+A link with the registration form will be posted on this page (above) about 2-3 weeks before the upcoming clinic.
 Once you’ve completed the form, you’ll receive a confirmation email with conflicts information during the week of the event.
 If you have any difficulty signing up, please contact co-chairs Joe Busnengo or John Festa.

 About 2-3 weeks before each event, we send out a call for volunteers with information on registering for that event.
 To be added to the list, please visit the CBA committees page and join the YLS "Public Outreach-Wills for Heroes Subcommittee."
 If you are not a CBA member, please email co-chairs, Joe Busnengo or John Festa, to be added to the list.
 We do not use this list for any purpose other than soliciting volunteers for our events.